Kentisbeare

 Kentisbeare is a village and civil parish in the Mid Devon district of Devon, England.
 Its nearest town is Cullompton.
+It has a population of 1,000.

 Descent of the manor

 In the 17th century the manor of Kentisbeare was owned by Sir John Wyndham (1558–1645) of Orchard Wyndham, Somerset.
 In 1810 it was owned by his descendant Hon.
-Percy Charles Wyndham (1757-1833), MP, 2nd son of Charles Wyndham, 2nd Earl of Egremont, who also owned the manor of Blackborough where in 1838 George Wyndham, 4th Earl of Egremont (d.1845) built a palatial villa, known as Blackborough House.
+Percy Charles Wyndham (1757–1833), MP, 2nd son of Charles Wyndham, 2nd Earl of Egremont, who also owned the manor of Blackborough where in 1838 George Wyndham, 4th Earl of Egremont (d.1845) built a palatial villa, known as Blackborough House.
 The 4th Earl built Kentisbeare House in 1841, to the designs of J. T. Knowles, for his relative the rector of Kentisbeare.

 Historic estates

 Wood

-The estate of Wood was held by the Whiting family between the reigns of King Edward III (1327-1377) and King Henry VIII (1509-1547).
+The estate of Wood was held by the Whiting family between the reigns of King Edward III (1327–1377) and King Henry VIII (1509–1547).
 The last in the male line was John Whitinge (d.1529), a member of the Merchant Venturers, whose elaborately panelled chest tomb survives in Kentisbeare Church, in the chapel at the east end of the south aisle, which he built.
 The two monumental brasses which were originally affixed to the monument are now lost, but his armorials survive sculpted on the wooden screen.
 John Whiting left four daughters and co-heiresses: